 It was, needless to say, a useful expression.

-Unfortunately, it had the opposite effect on Chef Reid, who took one look at Lina and loss the battle to contain his laughter.
+Unfortunately, it had the opposite effect on Chef Reid, who took one look at Lina and lost the battle to contain his laughter.

 Obviously this particular restaurateur was either too foolhardy or too stupid to respond appropriately.
 Then she remembered that he didn’t know who she was.
 She had the sudden wicked urge to enlighten him, just to see the look on his face.